wlindstrom55/restaurantManagement/README.md

 //TODO:
 1- Finish building entities, repos, controllers, & services.
   -Should be done by tuesday 4/6 ideally, leaving us 2 full weeks to test/bug fix and implement log-in.
 Also gives us time to bring it to Ken if we've made a mess of it.
-  -Here's what's left: (ProductController, ReviewController, UserController, ProductService, ReviewService, UserService, Potential Utils: restaurant review/ avg review score per restaurant....etc.)
+  -Here's what's left: ( ReviewController, UserController,  ReviewService, UserService, Potential Utils: restaurant review/ avg review score per restaurant....etc.)
     -May need git ignore file.
 Currently doesn't seeem to be an issue -may need to clean up the github.
 Looks like we might have a couple of entity files, and that's probably my fault